CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 }
 ```

-Then we can open cypress by `yarn run cy:open`
+Then we can open Cypress by `yarn run cy:open`

 We will also set up `jest` and `enzyme` which will be our component testing solution: